berenslab/contrastive-ne/readme.md

 # Scope
 The repo allows for the combination of various different losses, training modes, devices and distance measures.
-It implements the UMAP loss[^umap], the negative sampling loss (NEG)[^neg], noise-contrastive estimation loss (NCE)[^nce], and
+It (re-)implements the UMAP loss[^umap], the negative sampling loss (NEG)[^neg], noise-contrastive estimation loss (NCE)[^nce], and
-InfoNCE loss[^infonce].
-All of these losses can be combined with embedding similarities either based on the Cauchy distribution (default) or on the cosine similarity.
+InfoNCE loss[^infonce] in PyTorch.
+All of these losses can be combined with embedding similarities either based on the Cauchy distribution (default) or on the cosine distance.
 The embedding positions can either be optimized directly (non-parametric mode) or a neural network is trained to map data to embedding points (parametric mode).
 Our pure PyTorch implementation can run seamlessly on CPU or GPU.

 As a result, our repo re-implements several existing contrastive methods, alongside many new ones.
 The most important ones